collapsed-stacks/atheism/questions/1405/what-kinds-of-evidence-could-convince-you-to-believe-in-god-are-there-any.md

 - posted by: [Lausten](https://stackexchange.com/users/-1/584-lausten) on 2011-01-25
 - score: 0

-<p>If everyone who claimed to know or be in touch with a deity actually lived out the higher ideals that are listed in scriptures, I think I could accept there is a god.
+If everyone who claimed to know or be in touch with a deity actually lived out the higher ideals that are listed in scriptures, I think I could accept there is a god.
 By “higher ideals” I mean the ones relating to compassion and love.
 I realize there was punishment and killing by those deities in the scriptures but it was almost always initiated, authorized or directly done by the deities, so if everyone who claimed to follow those gods would leave the punishing and killing up to the gods, I would be okay with it.
 Dealing with tsunamis, drought, and evil dictators is more than enough to keep all the relief organizations busy.
-I would gladly say, “Thank you God for giving me something to keep me busy.” </p>
+I would gladly say, “Thank you God for giving me something to keep me busy.”

-<p>I would also need the converting of others to be left to the gods.
+I would also need the converting of others to be left to the gods.
 Christianity includes accepting that everyone is not perfect, and some people are further along on the path to righteousness than others.
 Those who are further along should treat others with compassion and accept them as they are.
 Islam has more about conquering in its culture, but there is also something about waiting for others to be ready to believe.
-If all religions allowed for others to exist, including non-belief, I would accept that their gods existed. </p>
+If all religions allowed for others to exist, including non-belief, I would accept that their gods existed.

-<p>If there could possibly be that much compassion, love and acceptance, I would think that there was a divine presence in the world.
+If there could possibly be that much compassion, love and acceptance, I would think that there was a divine presence in the world.
 I would probably imagine it as light or warmth, but that’s just me.
-For the icing on the cake, everyone, believers and non-believers would also be working together to continue to discover creation and it’s origins and if you wanted to called it “reality” that would be fine and if you wanted to call it “god” that would be fine too. </p>
+For the icing on the cake, everyone, believers and non-believers would also be working together to continue to discover creation and it’s origins and if you wanted to called it “reality” that would be fine and if you wanted to call it “god” that would be fine too.